 How long does it take to walk to Mt.
 Everest Base Camp?

-The days needed to reach the base camp varies depending upon the route.
+The days needed to reach the base camp varies depending on the route.
 If you choose to climb the Everest Base Camp from Jiri, it will take you 23 to 25 days to complete the trek whereas, from Lukla, it will take you around 14 to 16 days.

 How to get to Everest Base Camp?